This blog post is a part of the “Start Your Own Blog” series.

 Go to SiteGround Website.
 We can see that there are three options available for shared hosting.

-For blogtriangle I am using the GoGeek plan .If we have a limited budget then go for Startup plan.
+For blogtriangle I am using the GoGeek plan .If we have a limited budget then go for the StartUp plan.
 In the initial stages of our blog, we might not be having too many visitors and hence the startup plan would be enough to meet our purpose.
 Click the GetPlan button.
-In the next page select the option “I already have a Domain” and enter our already bought domain name in the available textbox.
+On the next page select the option “I already have a Domain” and enter our already bought domain name in the available textbox.

 Enter all the required details and click the Pay Now button.